htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 - to skip large headers and navigation
 - jump to main content
 - show a button once the user hit tab for the first time in the website

+## How to make a skip link

+- create an a tag with "Skip to content" text
+- Put it to the top of body
+- Make visually hidden
+- make it visible when in focus state